SCRT-HQ/PSGSuite/README.md

 ### New Functionality

+* PowerShell Core support for cross-platform functionality
 * P12 Keys (service accounts) _and_ client_secrets.json (OAuth) are both now supported
-* PowerShell Core is now supported and the module is usable cross-platform!
 * All Drive functions now support Team Drives
 * Get-GSGmailMessage can now save message attachments to a local path
 * File uploads to Drive are now supported (including recursive folder uploads!)